-It is also extremely long-wearing, Urban Decay claim on their website that it lasts for up to 24 hours.
+It is also extremely long-wearing, Urban Decay claim on its website that it lasts for up to 24 hours.
 Honestly, I don’t know if it’s true because I didn’t try it out for 24 hours.
-However, by the end of the day, that’s after 10 hours it did look like it needed a touching up.
+However, by the end of the day, that’s after 10 hours it did look like it needed a touching-up.
 Impressive, nevertheless.

 It applies and blends really smoothly and nicely.
-It is a light-medium coverage but if you want a full coverage it is pretty buildable too.
+It is light-medium coverage but if you want full coverage it is pretty buildable too.

 The foundation comes in a really classy plastic bottle with a pump.
 I really like the packaging, it’s simple yet effective.
 Stay Naked foundation is waterproof and vegan.